Main Menu

 Overview

 Karen is a member of the Women in IP Law Committee of the NYIPLA and Intellectual Property Law Committee for the Federal Bar Council.
+She also serves on the editorial board of the Women Lawyers Journal.
+In 2018, Karen was recognized as a Woman Worth Watching by Profiles in Diversity Journal.
+Karen is co-chair of HSG’s Women’s Affinity Network.
 Prior to joining Holwell Shuster & Goldberg, Karen was a litigation associate at Gibson, Dunn & Crutcher LLP.

 Notable Cases